IG30/First-Mile-Stone/README.md

 * HTML5 - to build the structure and layout of the page.
 * CSS3 - to give the style.
-* Bootstrap - to get the layout running and also to help with the responsive design.
+* Bootstrap 4.5.0 - to get the layout running and also to help with the responsive design.

 ## Testing ##

 1. Go to the Navbar:
 * Click on each section name (About, Skills, Projects and Contact) and verify that it brings you to the correct section.
 * Scroll down the page and verify that the feature spyscroll is working as expected.
 Hightlighting the name of the section that the user is on.
-* Clinck on the language button and verify that the link to the difference version are working as expected.
+* Clinck on the language button and verify that the link to the different version is working as expected.
 * Verify that the download cv buttons opens in a new tab and the cv download correctly.
 * Verify that the hover effect is working on the buttons.
-* Scroll down the age and verify that the navbar stay at the top of the page.
+* Scroll down the page and verify that the navbar stay at the top of the page.
-* Go to any section and then click the logo at the left side of the navbar to verify that it will bring you to the to of the page.
+* Go to any section and then click the logo at the left side of the navbar to verify that it will bring you to the top of the page.
 2. Go to the skills section:
 * Hover on top of the number to verify that the animation work as expected.
 * Check that the svg progress circle border bars are working as expected.
 3. Go to the project section:
-* Click on eache "view project" button and verify that they open in a new tab and the direct you to the Code Institute page.
+* Click on each "view project" button and verify that they open in a new tab and they direct the user to the Code Institute page.
 * Verify that the hover effect is working on the buttons.
 4. Go to the contact section:
 * Try to submit the empty form and verify that an error message about the required fields appears.